Innovations

 “Cellular agriculture offers unprecedented opportunities.
 Although there are challenges in developing these future technologies, such as scaling and consumer acceptance – if these are overcome, these technologies can make an important contribution to sustainably feeding the world’s growing population.”

-Katharina Burdorf, Ambassador Cellular Agriculture, Team Lead Product Management PhD Candidate with focus on acceptance of cultured meat.
+Dr. Katharina Burdorf, Ambassador Cellular Agriculture, Team Lead Product Management

 Our expertise in meat texturing is also beneficial for the development of (hybrid) cultured meat products.
 It ensures that the end product has the desired taste and texture, which increases consumer acceptance.
 Our prototyping and refinement capabilities help manufacturers to perfect their cultured meat offerings, even if they do not have their own in-house food scientists.